SummerGua/SummerGua/README.md

 ### Hi there 👋

+I am
-- 👨‍🔬 I’m a graduate student at Nanjing Normal University.
+- a graduate student at Nanjing Normal University.
+- a web front-end development intern at [RED (xiaohongshu)](https://www.xiaohongshu.com)